'Operation Savannah

 Bertolt Brecht

-South African Authorities emphatically denied that South African troops were in any way involved in Angolan territory while threatening the conscripted men with jail who were sent up there.
+The history: South African Authorities emphatically denied that South African troops were in any way involved in Angolan territory while threatening the conscripted men with jail who were sent up there.
 Some were not to return.

 1975 The families were informed, " Your son is missing presumed dead."
 No further action or information has been forthcoming since then.